Juan Jaramillo’s curiosity and humility have led to his success as well as the desire to help others.

 “I am really excited that I am in the process of going into industry,” said Juan.
 “I can now help him (his father) out.”

 Stay Curious and Positive

 When Juan was a child, his father encouraged him to read The Little Prince.
 The book describes the adventures of a young prince as he travels to different planets.
 Juan finally read the book when he was 19.
-He saw himself in the prince, who is fascinated by everything he sees and everyone he meets.
+Juan saw himself in the prince, who is fascinated by everything he sees and everyone he meets.
 The book made Juan realize that no matter where he is or what he is doing, he must always stay curious.
-He must stay excited about the world.
+He must remain excited about the world.